 The more a person develops their skills and abilities, the more they have the wherewithal to avoid or put off drinking or taking drugs-especially when they're young or as a way of gaining acceptance with their peers or adapting to social situations.
-To keep psychotropic substances and gambling from becoming a way of dealing with difficult life situations, it's important-especially for young people-to develop positive strategies for dealing with life's challenges and stressors.
+To keep psychotropic substances and gambling from becoming a way of dealing with difficult life situations, it's important to develop positive strategies for dealing with life's challenges and stressors.
 Studies show that young people with a wider range of positive adaptive strategies have fewer negative experiences when facing difficult or stressful situations.

-ACTIVITY FOR YOUNG PEOPLE AGE 13 TO 16
+ACTIVITY FOR YOUNG PEOPLE AGE 17 TO 24